 Sneaker Pimps — “Six Underground”

 Techno was a thing in the 90s, and you shouldn’t forget that.
 Nor should you forget that hoop nose rings and lots of eye shadow were trendy, too.
-This singer reminds me of nearly all of the girls I had a crush on in High School, and while this is actually a pretty decent song (if only as a guilty pleasure), this video highlights a common 90s video trope: lots of moving close-ups of moody alternative band members with “fight the system” hair styles.
+This singer reminds me of nearly all of the girls I had a crush on in High School, and while this is actually a pretty decent song, this video highlights a common 90s video trope: lots of moving close-ups of moody alternative band members with “fight the system” hair styles.
 Yes, there is a woman with a vacuum cleaner (way to slam 1950s-era female domesticity in 1996!), and any dark music video from the 90s is required to have at least one shot of worms.